Aetherinox/csf-firewall/docs/docs/install/integrations/abuseipdb.md

 ## Conclusion

-At the end of this guide, you should now have AbuseIPDB integrated into CSF as one of your blocklist providers.
-This should dramatically cut down on the attempts by bots to perform tasks such as port sniffing, or even worse.
+By completing this guide, you have successfully integrated **AbuseIPDB** into CSF as an active blocklist provider.
+This integration adds an additional layer of protection by automatically blocking IP addresses with a known history of abusive behavior, significantly reducing unwanted traffic before it ever reaches your services.

+The primary advantage of AbuseIPDB is its community-driven intelligence.
+Reports submitted by thousands of administrators and security professionals worldwide allow CSF to proactively defend against threats such as port scanning, brute-force attacks, spam attempts, and other malicious activity.
+Rather than reacting after an incident occurs, your server can now deny access to repeat offenders in advance.

+Combined with CSF’s existing firewall and security features, AbuseIPDB helps harden your system, lowers log noise, and reduces the load caused by automated bots; allowing you to focus on legitimate traffic and server management with greater confidence.

 <br />